 Think outside the box as you answer the following questions.
 Take a risk and go somewhere unexpected.
 Be serious if the moment calls for it but feel comfortable being playful if that suits you, too.

-Applicants to the School of Arts and Sciences, School of Engineering, and 5-Year Tufts/NEC Combined Degree answer the following two questions:
+Applicants to the School of Arts and Sciences or the School of Engineering:

 Answering the question “Why Tufts?” should be viewed as the culmination of your demonstrated interest and a reflection of your “fit” on campus.
 Universities are constantly trying to assess fit in the same way their applicants are.
 Craft a thoughtful and honest response here.
 Be as specific as possible!
 You should also consider doing some research on Tufts’ academic and extracurricular offerings.
 If Tufts is your top choice, then this answer should come easily.
 Students who find themselves forcing the answer may want to reassess their decision to apply.